 - How accessible is the setting/school/college enviroment?

 We have wheelchair and buggy access to most areas within the room and patio.
-We are a single storey building/ grounds.
+We are a single storey building/ground.
 We also have access to a flat garden area and playground facilities which are accessible by wheelchair or buggy.
 Some of the fixed play equipment can be adapted for use, depending upon the individual need.
 We aim to have a variety of activities on offer, so that all children can be involved inside and outside.
 Access to nappy changing facilities is restricted to 2 small toilets within the pre-school room.
 If there is any need for more room or more ‘personal care’, we have an agreement with the Infants School to use their disabled access facilities which is on site, but not in the room.
-We have wheelchair and buggy access to most areas within the room and patio.
-We are a single storey building/ grounds.
-We also have access to a flat garden area and playground facilities which are accessible by wheelchair or buggy.
-Some of the fixed play equipment can be adapted for use, depending upon the individual need.
-We aim to have a variety of activities on offer, so that all children can be involved inside and outside.
-Access to nappy changing facilities is restricted to 2 small toilets within the pre-school room.
-If there is any need for more room or more ‘personal care’, we have an agreement with the Infants School to use their disabled access facilities which is on site, but not in the room.
-We use lots of visual signs/photos within the room to support children, such as photos on drawers, visual timetable, choice boards and a choosing book.
+We use lots of visual signs/photos within the room to support children, such as visual timetable, choice boards and a choosing book.
 Staff are trained in Makaton, which is used daily when communication through spoken words/song and rhymes.
 We support children with English as an additional language by getting advice from Ethnic Minorities and Travellers Achievement Service, who can help with translations and suitable activities/resources to support home language and culture.
-Any specialist equipment that your child may need would need to be considered on an individual basis, considering room layout and size etc. – we would always do our best to cater for each individual child.
+Any specialist equipment that your child may need, would need to be considered on an individual basis, considering room layout and size etc. – we would always do our best to cater for each individual child.